Meet the LUSoM Team

 George Lythgoe

-George Lythgoe joins LUSoM as a Teacher of Mathematics.
+George Lythgoe joined LUSoM as a Teacher of Mathematics.
 He studied Mathematics at the University of Manchester, graduating with BSc.(Hons).
 He later qualified as a teacher and has now been teaching A-Level Maths and Further Maths for eighteen years, passing on his love of Maths to many hundreds of students and supporting them to progress to their chosen university destinations and careers.
 He also works as a senior examiner.

 “I am delighted to be joining the team at LUSoM and am looking forward to working with Lancashire’s brightest mathematicians.
 I am really excited to be part of this new community and to contribute to its growth and success over the coming years.”